Joshua-Dias-Barreto/COA-LAB-A23/README.md

 # Note

-Although our values of the evaluation metrics(IPC, Stall Cycles) do not completely match with that of the research paper, the values have a similar trend as given in the research paper.
-This is becuase we scaled down the inputs to the applications/benchmarks so that they execute faster.
+Although our values of the evaluation metrics(IPC and Stall Cycles) do not completely match with that of the research paper, the values have a similar trend as given in the research paper.
+This is because we scaled down the inputs to the applications/benchmarks so that they execute faster.
 Hence, we can see a similar trend in our data if not the exact same values.